fsreibnitz/bmi/README.md

 The aim of this project is to create a BMI (Body Mass Index) calculator in JavaScript.
 BMI is a measure that uses a person's height and weight to determine if they are at a healthy weight.

+## Computational Thinking

+### Decomposition:

+- Define age, weight, and height.
+- Calculate the BMI using the formula: BMI = weight / (height \* height).
+- Check classification based on the result.

+### Pattern Recognition:

+- Every BMI result falls within a classification.

+### Abstraction:

+- Only calculate for ages between 20 and 60 years.

+### Algorithmic Thinking:

+1. Check if the age is within the range of 20 to 60 years.
+    - If it is, calculate BMI.
+    - Otherwise, display an error message.
+2. Calculate the BMI according to the formula (weight / height \* height).
+3. Check BMI and return the corresponding classification.

 ## Features

 - **BMI Calculator:** The `bmi` function calculates the BMI based on the provided weight and height, and returns the BMI value along with its classification (e.g., "Underweight", "Normal Weight", "Overweight", "Obesity").